Understanding OSM multipolygon relations for GIS Jump to heading

 inner_rings.append(ring)

-if missing_nodes:
+if missing_ways:

 self.defect_log.append(

-f"Relation {r.id}: Missing nodes in ways {missing_nodes}"
+f"Relation {r.id}: Missing ways {missing_ways}"

 )